ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 ## <a name='BuildtheCoreLandingZone'></a>3.
 Build the Core Landing Zone

-We will build the core landing zone by adding a collection of packages to the `tier1` monorepo.
+You will build the core landing zone by adding a collection of packages to the `tier1` monorepo.
 At a high level, the process below needs to be completed for each package :

 1. Setup your change, follow step 1 of [Changing.md](./Changing.md#step-1---setup)